realtmxi/mean-shift-tracking/README.md

-Firstly, attempt to evaluate the performance of mean shift tracking in a signle case3.
+Firstly, attempt to evaluate the performance of mean shift tracking in a signle case.

 then, implement a small variation of the standard mean shift tracking.